PlumDevs/PlumJob/README.md

 node pdf-server.js
 ```
 This should output: ```The server is running on http://localhost:3001``` and it has to be running for the whole time of using the app.
+If any issues occur with this or pdf generation functionality, please contact us.

 3. Open in web browser http://ec2-13-51-60-227.eu-north-1.compute.amazonaws.com:9090/